The maximal discrete extension of the Hermitian modular group: Introduction

+The Hermitian modular group of degree~$n$ over an imaginary-quadratic number field~$\K$ was introduced by H.~Braun~\cite{B2}.
+Modular forms associated with the Hermitian modular group are among the prime examples of automorphic forms for classical groups, illustrated by for instance Mok's endoscopic classification~\cite{mok-2015}.
+In this work, we determine the maximal discrete extension in $\SU(n,n;\C)$ of the Hermitian modular group, which we call the extended Hermitian modular group.
+We examine in detail the case of~$n = 2$ and its relation to orthogonal modular groups, and investigate the fields of definition of the extended Hermitian modular group.

+Discrete extensions of classical lattices in Lie groups have remarkable properties and applications.
+Already the case of congruence subgroups~$\Gamma_0(N) \subseteq \SL(2;\Z)$ admits interesting discrete extensions.
+For example, the Fricke groups~$\Gamma_0^+(N) \subseteq \SL(2;\R)$ played a prominent role in Monstrous Moonshine and its elusive genus-$0$ properties~\cite{borcherds-1992}.
+Fricke groups~$\Gamma_0^+(N)$ are maximally discrete and are the normalizer of~$\Gamma_0(N)$ in~$\SL(2;\R)$.
+Moreover, they are generated by Atkin-Lehner involutions, whose entries lie in~$\Q(\sqrt{d})$ for suitable~$d \mathop{\mid} N$.

+The symplectic group~$\Sp(n;\Z) \subseteq \Sp(n;\R)$ is the most common case of higher rank groups.
+It is deceptively simple in our context, since~$\Sp(n;\Z)$ is already maximally discrete (cf.~\cite{Ra}).
+Nevertheless, there is an analogue of Fricke groups for the level-$N$ paramodular modular groups in~$\Sp(2;\R)$.
+These groups, in analogy with the case of~$\Gamma_0(N) \subseteq \SL(2;\R)$, are generated by paramodular Atkin-Lehner involutions, whose entries lie in~$\Q(\sqrt{d})$ for suitable~$d \mathop{\mid} N$.
+The resulting paramodular Fricke groups are of great use in Gritsenko's generalization of the Maa\ss\ lift to the paramodular setting~\cite{gritsenko-1995}, which in turn play a major role in modularity conjectures for abelian surfaces.

-The Hermitian modular group of degree $n$ over an imaginary-quadratic number field $\K$ was introduced by H. Braun \cite{B2}.
-We determine its maximal discrete extension in $SU(n,n;\C)$, which is called the extended Hermitian modular group.
-In the proof we follow ideas presented in \cite{EGM}.
-The extended Hermitian modular group coincides with the normalizer of the Hermitian modular group in $SU(n,n;\C)$.
-Its entries belong to the ring of integers of an interesting number field $\widehat{\K}_n$ depending on $\K$ and $n$.
-We can show that the field extension $\widehat{\K}_n\supseteq\Q$ is unramified outside $nd_{\K}$.
+While the utility of maximal discrete extensions is perfectly illustrated by such applications, the examples given so far might indicate that their structure is comparatively simple.
+The present study of Hermitian modular groups shows the opposite: The maximal discrete extension of the Hermitian modular group over~$\K$ reflects properties of the class group of~$\K$.
+It also yields a new invariant of~$\K$.
+Specifically, the entries of elements of the maximal discrete extension belong to the ring of integers of an interesting number field $\widehat{\K}_n$ depending on $\K$ and $n$, which is closely related to the Hilbert class field of~$\K$.
+In Theorem~\ref{Theorem4} we show that the field extension $\widehat{\K}_n\supseteq\Q$ is ramified exactly at the primes dividing~$nd_{\K}$.

+In order to state our main theorem, we need some notation.
+The special unitary group~$\SU(n,n; \C)$ and the Hermitian modular group~$\Gamma_n(\oh_\K)$ are defined in Section~\ref{Preliminaries}.
+Given a matrix~$L \in \oh_\K^{2n \times 2n}$, we let~$\Ical(L)$ be the ideal generated by the entries of $L$.
+Moreover, we let $\Ccal_r$ be a cyclic group of order $r$, and